torvalds/linux/Documentation/mm/page_migration.rst

    pages and moving them into lists.
 This is done by calling isolate_lru_page().
-   Calling isolate_lru_page() increases the references to the page so that it cannot vanish while the page migration occurs.
+   Calling isolate_lru_page() increases the references to the page so that it cananalt vanish while the page migration occurs.
    It also prevents the swapper or other scans from encountering the page.